marcandre/migration_revert/README.md

 Also, one downside is that it is now more difficult to write the reverse of a migration if `change` is used.
 When `up` and `down` were used, one could simply swap the code around.

-These commits introduce `Migration#revert` that makes it trivial to revert a past migration, in part or in whole, or do the doing a reversible removal of a table/column.
+This gem introduces `Migration#revert` that makes it trivial to revert a past migration, in part or in whole, or do the doing a reversible removal of a table/column.

 Note that `revert` can even be called from legacy migrations using `up` & `down` and that it can revert legacy-style migrations too.
 For anyone changing their mind every second day, `revert` is fully nestable.

-To have complete revertible capability, I would like to introduce a modified syntax for `change_column` that would allow it to be revertible; pull request upcoming when I get a chance...
+Sounds useful?
+Give a +1 to https://github.com/rails/rails/pull/7280

 ## Usage